CookiePLMonster/CookiePLMonster.github.io/_posts/2024-10-25-silentpatch-goes-open-source.md

 </figure>

 * Remade the dialog with modern Common Controls, so it looks native, instead of being limited to Win9x style controls.
-* Made the dialog user-friendly monitor names (on Windows 7 and newer) instead of the DirectX 9 adapter names, which for most people just duplicated the GPU names.
+* Made the dialog use user-friendly monitor names (on Windows 7 and newer) instead of the DirectX 9 adapter names, which for most people just duplicated the GPU names.
   In my case, I had three `NVIDIA GeForce GTX 1070` entries, and now they are named after the screens.
 * The dialog ignored the X control and the <kbd>Esc</kbd> button, now it closes on those properly.
 * The dialog now gets keyboard focus on creation.